 The mission of the Department of Medical Informatics & Clinical Epidemiology (DMICE) is to improve human health, health care, and biomedical research through leadership, discovery, and dissemination of knowledge in biomedical informatics and clinical epidemiology via education, research, and service.

-The Department of Medical Informatics & Clinical Epidemiology (DMICE) is one of 27 academic departments in the School of Medicine at Oregon Health & Science University (OHSU).
-The mission of DMICE is to provide leadership, discovery and dissemination of knowledge in clinical informatics, clinical epidemiology, and bioinformatics / computation biology.
-This mission is fulfilled through programs of research, education, and service.
+The Department of Medical Informatics & Clinical Epidemiology (DMICE) is one of 29 academic departments in the School of Medicine at Oregon Health & Science University (OHSU).
+DMICE provides leadership, discovery and dissemination of knowledge in clinical informatics, clinical epidemiology, and bioinformatics / computation biology.
+Our mission is fulfilled through programs of research, education, and service.
 DMICE programs are recognized internationally for their accomplishment and innovation.

 The Department of Medical Informatics and Clinical Epidemiology (DMICE) is housed in the Biomedical Information Communication Center (BICC) on the Oregon Health & Science University (OHSU) Marquam Hill campus.
-The Department Chair is William Hersh, MD and the Vice Chairs are Cynthia Morris, PhD; Joan Ash, PhD, David Dorr, MD, and Shannon McWeeney, PhD ; and Heidi Nelson, MD, MPH.
+The Department Chair is William Hersh, MD and the Vice Chairs are Cynthia Morris, PhD, Joan Ash, PhD, David Dorr, MD, Shannon McWeeney, PhD, and Heidi Nelson, MD, MPH.

 Our Biomedical Informatics Educational Program